Manager Organisational Development and Skills Development - IT-Online

 - Comply with PFMA Budgeting requirement

-- Develop and manage the OD budget in line with the annual HR deliverables and organisational strategy.
+- Develop and manage the OD budget in line with the annual HR deliverables and organizational strategy

 - Responsible for the efficient, and effective control and management of the Department’s budget and expenditure